youngsoul/flask_starter/README.md

 *... style="background-image: url( {{ url_for('static', filename='assets/img/cover_4.jpg', _external=True) }} )">*

-## Users

-This flask starter does not use a database, but the users are defined in *config.py*

 ## html_to_jinja.py

 This script is a helper script to convert some of the urls, links, img srcs to using Flasks, url_for().
 It might not get everything, but it convert a lot of hrefs to use the url_for static resources.

+To use this script, open the html_to_jinja.py and look for the variable **tim_files** and change the path to the root of the html themed files.

+## Users

+This flask starter does not use a database, but the users are defined in *config.py*

 ## TODOs